How to boost in-app purchases for your e-commerce brand

 • or consumables in a mobile video game (such as extra lives or accessories to boost your avatar’s powers).

-But with the ever-increasing use of mobile shopping, brands have started to develop their own shopping applications.
+But with the ever-increasing use of mobile shopping (smartphones and tablets), brands have started to develop their own shopping applications.
 In-app purchasing offers many advantages for e-commerce companies.

 How in-app competitions can influence users’ purchasing behaviour

-Whether in retail, on the web or in mobile marketing, gamification offers brands a range of tools for capturing the attention and retaining the loyalty of consumers.
+Whether in retail, on the web or in mobile marketing, gamification offers brands a wide range of tools for capturing the attention, engaging and retaining the loyalty of consumers.
 Brands that want to boost in-app purchases can use the mechanics specific to the world of games at every stage of the customer journey.

 To boost app downloads and drive buyers to the app

-Also, brands can offer attractive benefits to their prospects or customers to encourage them to buy in app.
-For example, downloading the app will entitle them to a discount voucher on their purchase, a selection of exclusive products or lower delivery charges than on the e-commerce shop.
+Brands can also offer attractive benefits to their prospects or customers to encourage them to buy in app.
+For example, downloading the app will entitle them to a discount voucher on their first purchase, a selection of exclusive products or lower delivery charges than on the e-commerce shop.

-Marketing competitions are also a way of raising awareness of your application and encourage its audience to download it.
-A winning instant (such as a Wheel of fortune) can enable the brand to encourage its customers to make their first in-app purchase.
-The prize will take the form of a voucher that can be used on the app.
+Marketing competitions are also an excellent way of raising awareness of your application and encourage its audience to download it.
+A winning instant (such as a Wheel of fortune for example) can enable the brand to encourage its customers to make their first in-app purchase.
+The prize will take the form of a voucher that can only be used on the app.

 in-app marketing game